 What’s more, there is no waiting list for the Access to Work Mental Health Support Service.
 So, once you have signed-up, you will get a call within one working day.

 Qualified health care professionals with experience of helping people with mental health difficulties provide support.
 They will listen to you to understand the difficulties you are experiencing.
 Then, they will do three things:

 - Arrange a meeting at a time and place that suits you

 - Plan support for six months, and additional ongoing support for a further three months should you feel you need it

 - Direct you to additional support services you may find helpful.

-For further information please see the leaflets below or visit the Able Futures website by clicking here.
+For further information please see the leaflets below or visit the Able Futures website.

 Getting Good Sleep for Good Mental Health